UN chief warns ‘a wind of madness is sweeping the globe’

 “As economies falter, poverty remains entrenched.
 As future prospects look bleak, populist and ethnic nationalist narratives gain appeal,” he said.
 “As instability rises, investment dries up, and development cycles down.
 When armed conflicts persist, societies reach perilous tipping points.
 And as governance grows weak, terrorists get stronger, seizing on the vacuum.”

-Guterres said that in the year ahead he will press “to break the vicious circles of suffering and conflict and push for a surge of diplomacy for peace.”
+Guterres said that this year — as the United Nations marks its 75th anniversary — he will press “to break the vicious circles of suffering and conflict and push for a surge of diplomacy for peace.”